Gloucester County Food and Water Watch encourages switching to 100 percent renewable energy by 2035

 Climate change is a hot-button issue today.
 Whether you believe in it or not, there are correlations between the use of fossil fuels and the effect it has on the environment.

 The Gloucester County Food and Water Watch, a division of the Food and Water Watch, is stressing the importance of transitioning to 100 percent renewable energy by 2035.
-Jocelyn Sawyer, a representative from the Gloucester County Food and Water Watch, spoke about the importance of transitioning to renewable energy.
+Jocelyn Sawyer, a representative from the Gloucester County Food and Water Watch, spoke at the most recent Washington Township Council meeting.

 “We are very concerned about clean air and water and the impact of climate change in New Jersey,” Sawyer said.
 “We are asking council to pass a resolution calling for 100 percent renewable energy in the state of New Jersey by 2035 in order to protect our economy, our resources, and our clean air and water.”